artemisoftnian/com-artemisoftnian-plugins-unityads2/README.md

 var rewardedVideoAdPlacementId = "Rewarded Placement ID";
 ```

-Remember to put `isTest = false` when building for production.
+After playing around and complete your tests, remember to put `isTest = false` when building for production.

 ## METHODS